jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 for every new release.
-While such updates happen automatically, they can also have unintended consequences like the introduction of unplanned work and unnecessary security risk e.g. malware injection and namespace confusion (Dependabot, Renabot, etc.).
-This type of naive dependency update strategy can lead to frustration and distrac\- tion for project maintainers, as described by Dan Abranovs recent blog.
+While such updates happen automatically, they can also have unintended consequences like the introduction of unplanned work and unnecessary security risk – e.g. malware injection and namespace confusion (Dependabot, Renabot, etc.).
+This type of naive dependency update strategy can lead to frustration and distrac\- tion for project maintainers, as described by Dan Abranov’s recent blog.
 To contextually automate dependency manage\- ment, more intelligent tools are emerging that minimize both upgrade risk and upgrade events,